cgerold/vagrant-chef-server-client-setup/README.md

-# Vagrant-Multi-Machine Chef Server-Client-Setup
+# Vagrant Multi-Machine Chef Server-Client-Setup

 ## Preface

-This repository contains a Vagrant Multi-Machine configuration that provides you a local Chef-Server-Client setup.
+This repository contains a Vagrant Multi-Machine configuration that provides you a local Chef Server-Client-Setup.
 Furthermore it includes the needed files and configuration to install a executable LAMP-Stack via Chef Server on your Chef Client nodes:
 * Ubuntu 12.04 64Bit LTS
 * MySQL